-Session Law 2012-191, effective December 1, 2012, allows for expunction of first-time nonviolent misdemeanors and low-level felonies 15 years after completion of an individual’s sentence.
+Session Law 2012-191, effective December 1, 2012, allows for expunction of first-time nonviolent misdemeanors and low-level felonies 15 years after the date of conviction, or upon the completion of the criminal sentence, whicever is later.
 The following is a basic guide to the new law.

 Types of Offenses Eligible for Expunction under §15A-145.5:

 - type H and I felonies (Current NC Felony Classifications)